 *WARNING: SEASON 1 SPOILERS AHEAD*

-'Firefly Lane' season 2 cast
+Watch the 'Firefly Lane' season 2 trailer:

 - Katherine Heigel (Tully)

 - Roan Curtis (young Kate)

 And it also looks like our group will be joined by a few new faces this time around.
 Rumor has it that Heigel's Grey's Anatomy peers are set to make an appearance in the series.
 According to Deadline, Greg Germann, who starred in four seasons of the medical drama, will play Benedict Binswanger, the governor of Washington State in the '80s—which means he must be involved in some KPOC story!

 The outlet also revealed a few other newbies to expect: Ignacio Serricchio as sports reporter Danny Diaz (who has the hots for Tully), India de Beaufort of Zoey's Extraordinary Playlist, who will play an up-and-coming journalist with feelings for Johnny, and Jolene Purdy (The White Lotus), who will star as a talent agent Tully has on her radar.

 What is the 'Firefly Lane' season 2 plotline?